FlorianRappl/piral-cli-local-feed/README.md

 ```

 This will run the local feed service using the same options as above, just on-the-side and prefixed with `feed`.

+## License

+This plugin is released using the MIT license.
+For more information see the [LICENSE file](LICENSE).